cyohan21/ai-document/README.md

 4. **Provide your OpenAI API Key**
    - On first access, you'll be prompted to enter your OpenAI API key
+   - The application validates your key with OpenAI to ensure it's valid before proceeding
    - The key is stored temporarily in your browser's session storage (ephemeral)
-   - Your API key is never sent to our servers or persisted permanently
+   - Your API key is only sent to the server for validation and is never persisted permanently
    - You'll need to re-enter the key if you close your browser session
+   - If validation fails, you'll see a specific error message (invalid key, rate limit, etc.)

 ### Using the Application on Mobile Devices